stevenuoa/KinLuv/README.md

 ```
 2. Enter the following commands and options:

-*e.g.*, running the (b). three-state model and input the parameters with a file "*.inp"
+*e.g.*, running the (b). three-state model and input the parameters with a file "inp"

 ```bash
 kinluv